Royal London Walking Tour

 As you travel through the city, see the King’s favourite off licence and where The Duke of Edinburgh got his haircut.
 Pass the famous Fortnum and Mason and learn about the history of cream teas – an important and scrumptious British tradition.

 Learn odd and unusual facts about the Royal Family (including where the Queen Mother bought her cigarettes), see the Horseguards and important parts of the Crown Estate.
 Learn about Royal Warrants on Jermyn Street, a place in London known for its many establishments that supply the Royal Family with various goods and services.
 This is an excellent way to indulge your royal interests and find out more about the most luxurious spots in the city.

 The Royal Walking Tour starts at 10.00AM at the Tourism Island, Charing Cross Road (beside the Portrait Gallery).
 The tour ends 11.30AM – 12.00PM at Westminster Station by Big Ben.

 Upgrade to enter Buckingham Palace at the end of your tour!

-Buckingham Palace, the grand and iconic London residence of Her Majesty the Queen is an absolute must-see on any visit to London.
-A fully working palace, housing not only The Queen, but serving as the administrative headquarters of the Royal Household and brimming with rich royal history.
+Buckingham Palace, the grand and iconic London residence of His Majesty the King is an absolute must-see on any visit to London.
+A fully working palace, housing not only The King, but serving as the administrative headquarters of the Royal Household and brimming with rich royal history.

 You’ll get to see the the 19 State Rooms exquisitely furnished with fine examples of French and English antique furniture and display some of the greatest treasures from the Royal Collection, including works by Rubens, Canaletto and Rembrandt, sculpture by Canova and porcelain by Sèvres.
 You’ll also venture through the royal ballroom, the throne room and ascend the golden staircase.